-MS affects the central nervous system and catching the disease early is critical to prevent further damage.
+MS affects the central nervous system and catching the disease early is critical to prevent further damage and to slow disease progression.
 While awareness of MS is growing and research is providing new treatments, MS remains a bit of a mysterious and misunderstood disease.
-It is not exactly clear what causes it, and it most certainly affects more women than men.
-According to the National Multiple Sclerosis Society, women are two to three times more likely to develop MS than men.
+The cause of MS is not exactly clear, and we are still unsure why it affects more women than men.
+According to the National Multiple Sclerosis Society, women are 2 to 3 times more likely to develop MS than men.

 What Is Multiple Sclerosis?